Kristina01111000/Drws_site/README.md

 1/29
 For next week:
-Send email about podcasts to diane and stephen, also images, link to page, tell tehm to put the podcasts in Put the podcasts onto syr natural healing
+Put the podcasts onto syr natural healing
 Work on email for the app announcement
 Schedule the email later today for Monday at 3:30